inoxlang/inox/docs/frontend-development.md

 Each Inox project comes with a `/static/` folder that contains, among other things, a small experimental library that allows creating client-side components with locality of behavior.
 This library updates a component's view when the state changes.
-It is package with the following micro libraries (all MIT licensed):
+It is packaged with the following micro libraries (all MIT licensed):

 - Preact Signals: https://github.com/preactjs/signals/tree/main/packages/core (<
   900 lines)